Dobson ozone spectrophotometer

 The Dobson spectrophotometer, also known as Dobsonmeter, Dobson spectrometer, or just Dobson is one of the earliest instruments used to measure atmospheric ozone.

 History

-The Dobson spectrometer was invented in 1924 by Gordon Dobson.
+The Dobson spectrometer was invented in 1924 by British physicist and meteorologist Gordon Dobson.
 A history of the development of the instrument is here and an example of one of Dobson's own instruments remains on display in the University of Oxford Department of Physics.